How to Wash a Car the Right Way

 - Cleaning Supplies: Don’t use your typical hand soap, dishwashing soap, or household cleaner.
 Use solutions that are designed to protect your car’s paint, and use a natural sponge or wool mitt to wash.

 - Washing: Lather up your car with soap and clean the sponge with fresh water as you wash the car body, windows, tires, and wheels.

 - Drying: Don’t air-dry your car, as this can cause swirl marks.
 Use a chamois or terry towel to hand-dry the surface.

 Get More Car Care Tips from Jack Powell Chrysler Dodge Jeep Ram!

 Want to know more about maintaining the sleek look of your Chrysler, Dodge, Jeep, Ram vehicle?
-Reach out to Jack Powell Chrysler Dodge Jeep Ram in Escondido, San Diego, we’re happy to share our best car-washing tips.
+Reach out to Jack Powell Chrysler Dodge Jeep Ram in Escondido, San Diego, we’re happy to share our best car-washing tips, including how to get the smokey smell out of your car.
 We’ve also got great advice on pet-friendly vehicles and local spots for weekend adventurers.